opencivicdata/ocd-division-ids/identifiers/country-us/README.md

 	* **Not** on this list: Georgetown, GA is not coterminous with its county despite having the same government
 	* **Not** on this list: Philadelphia, PA is not on this list because the county and city play different roles in governance.
 	* **Not** on this list: Butte-Silver Bow County, MT is not on this list because they are not coterminous.
 The census-recognized town of [Walkerville](https://en.wikipedia.org/wiki/Walkerville,_Montana) is also in the county
-* The exceptions file has three fields in the following order:
+* The [exceptions file](https://github.com/opencivicdata/ocd-division-ids/blob/master/identifiers/country-us/README.md), which is a superset of the above list, has three fields in the following order:
 	* Non-canonical identifier (i.e., the one you should **not** use)
 	* Associated canonical identifier -- use this one
 	* Note for why this association exists